nest/nestml/doc/pynestml_toolchain/front.rst

 -  *CoCoParametersAssignedOnlyInParameterBlock*: Checks that values are assigned to parameters only in the *parameter* block.

--  *CoCoSumHasCorrectParameter*: Checks that *convolve* calls are not provided with complex expressions, but only variables.
+-  *CoCoConvolveHasCorrectParameter*: Checks that *convolve* calls are not provided with complex expressions, but only variables.

 -  *CoCoTypeOfBufferUnique*: Checks that no keyword is stated twice in an input buffer declaration, e.g., *inhibitory inhibitory spike*.